-- (i) Considering that an employees' pension fund as a customer is obligated to make an effort to invest reserves for pension benefits, etc., using methods which are not concentrated on a specific means in accordance with the provisions of Article 39-15 (1) of the Cabinet Order for Employees' Pension Fund (hereinafter the "duty of investment diversification"), if it is recognized that the employees' pension fund could have not fulfilled their duty of investment diversification, whether the discretionary investment business operator has established an appropriate control environment to give a notice to the employees' pension fund diversification, whether the discretionary investment business operator has had a consultation with the employees' pension fund to ask the fund to examine the change of their investment diversification even after the consultation, whether the discretionary investment business operator has taken measures, including the examination of cancellation of the discretionary investment contract in the worst case, for example, in order to ensure that the employees' pension fund will fulfill their duty of investment diversification. - (ii) Whether the discretionary investment business operator understands the knowledge, experience, state of assets of an employees' pension fund, and their purpose of concluding a discretionary investment contract.
-In a case where an investment management guideline is indicated by the employees' pension fund and it is found necessary, whether the discretionary investment business operator has established an appropriate control environment in which the discretionary investment business operator explains to the employees'
+Considering that a surviving employees' pension fund (refers to the surviving employees' pension fund (i) as prescribed in Article 3, item (xi) of the Supplementary Provisions of the Act for Partial Revision of the Employees' Pension Insurance Act to Ensure the Soundness and Reliability of the Public Pension System (Cabinet Order No. 63 of 2013); the same shall apply hereinafter) as a customer is obligated to make an effort to invest reserves for pension benefits, etc., using methods which are not concentrated on a specific means in accordance with the provisions of Article 39-15 (1) of the Cabinet Order for Employees' Pension Fund prior to abolition pursuant to the provisions of Article 1 of the Cabinet Order Concerning the Coordination, etc. of the Relevant Cabinet Orders Related to the Enforcement of the Act for Partial Revision of the Employees' Pension Insurance Act to Ensure the Soundness and Reliability of the Public Pension System (Cabinet Order No. 73 of 2014) that is deemed to be still in effect in accordance with the provisions of Article 3(2) of the Cabinet Order Concerning Transitional Measures due to the Enforcement of the Act for Partial Revision of the Employees' Pension Insurance Act to Ensure the Soundness and Reliability of the Public Pension System (Cabinet Order No. 74 of 2014) (hereinafter the "duty of investment diversification"), if it is recognized that the surviving employees' pension fund could have not fulfilled their duty of investment diversification, whether the discretionary investment business operator has established an appropriate control environment to give a notice to the surviving employees' pension fund.
+In the case that the notice is given but there is still a risk of violation of the duty of investment diversification, whether the discretionary investment business operator has had a consultation with the surviving employees' pension fund to ask the fund to examine the change of their investment management guideline, for example.
+Furthermore, if there is still a risk of violation of the duty of investment diversification even after the consultation, whether the discretionary investment business operator has taken measures, including the examination of cancellation of the discretionary investment contract in the worst case, for example, in order to ensure that the surviving employees' pension fund will fulfill their duty of investment diversification.

-pension fund about risks which might occur if investment is made according to the investment management guideline.

-(iii) In a case where an employees' pension fund gives instructions about the management of investment assets (hereinafter the "specific instructions"), such as the acquisition or disposition of specific bonds, stocks, beneficiary securities, etc., in violation of the provision of Article 30(3) of the Cabinet Order for Employees' Pension Fund, whether the discretionary investment business operator has established an appropriate control environment to ensure compliance with Article 130(1)(xiii) of the FIB Cabinet Office Ordinance and informs the employees' pension fund of the inability to follow such instructions, for example.
-Whether the discretionary investment business operator an appropriate control environment to avoid such solicitation of products or explanations which encourage an employees' pension fund to give specific instructions.
+- (ii) Whether the discretionary investment business operator understands the knowledge, experience, state of assets of the surviving employees' pension fund, and their purpose of concluding a discretionary investment contract.
+In a case where an investment management guideline is indicated by the surviving employees' pension fund and it is found necessary, whether the discretionary investment business operator has established an appropriate control environment in which the discretionary investment business operator explains to the surviving employees' pension fund about risks which might occur if investment is made according to the investment management guideline. - (iii) In a case where a surviving employees' pension fund gives instructions about the management of investment assets (hereinafter the "specific instructions"), such as the acquisition or disposition of specific bonds, stocks, beneficiary securities, etc., in violation of the provision of Article 30(3) of the Cabinet Order for Employees' Pension Fund prior to abolition, whether the discretionary investment business operator has established an appropriate control environment to ensure compliance with Article 130(1)(xiii) of the FIB Cabinet Office Ordinance and informs the surviving employees' pension fund of the inability to follow such instructions, for example.
+Whether the discretionary investment business operator has established an appropriate control environment to avoid such solicitation of products or explanations which encourage a surviving employees' pension fund to give specific instructions.